Archdiocese of Crotone-Santa Severina: Temporary union of three dioceses under one bishop

 Changing patterns of settlement and distribution of wealth following World War II had an impact on dioceses which were mostly rural in character.
 In 1970, the entire diocese of Santa Severina had a Catholic population estimated at 62,000, and was served by 44 priests (1:2000).
 The diocese of Cariati had some 72,000 Catholics, and 37 priests (1:1945).
 The diocese of Crotone had an estimated 61,000 Catholics and 37 priests (1:1648).
 Bishop Orazio Semeraro of Cariata had been transferred to Brindisi in April 1967; Bishop Raimondi of Crotone had died in June 1971.
 Archbishop Michele Federici of Santa Severina was transferred to Veroli-Frosinone on 23 December 1973, which cleared the way to a reorganization of diocesan resources in Calabria.
-On 21 December 1973, Pope Paul VI appointed Msgr.
-Giuseppe Agostino, who had been the Vicar General of the diocese of Reggio Calabria, Archbishop of Santa Severina and at the same time Bishop of Crotone and Bishop of Cariati, aeque pariter.
+On 21 December 1973, Pope Paul VI appointed Giuseppe Agostino, who had been the Vicar General of the diocese of Reggio Calabria, Archbishop of Santa Severina and at the same time Bishop of Crotone and Bishop of Cariati, aeque pariter.
 Cariati was united to the archdiocese of Rossano in 1979, and Santa Severina was united to the archdiocese of Crotone in 1986.